-Terrett joined the field hockey staff as an assistant coach in the summer of 2017 holding a level 3 credential for hockey coaching.
+Terrett joined the field hockey staff as an assistant coach in the summer of 2017, holding a level 3 credential for hockey coaching.

 The East Midlands native brings a plethora of knowledge and expertise to the coaching staff with over 20 years of experience with the sport.
-Terrett began his coaching career in 1996 running his own coaching company to schools and clubs including Stowe School, Wellingborough School, Milton Keynes HC, Long Buckby HC and Milton Keynes Development officer.
-In 1998, he played and coached Western Districts HC in the Premier Auckland League and served as a skill coach for the New Zealand senior international squad.
+Terrett began his coaching career in 1996 running his own coaching company to schools and clubs including Stowe School, Wellingborough School, Milton Keynes HC, Long Buckby HC and as Milton Keynes Development officer.
+In 1998, he played and coached Western Districts HC in the Premier Auckland League and served as a skills coach for the New Zealand senior international squad.

 As a player, Terrett won twenty-five caps for Wales and represented them at the 1998 Commonwealth Games in Kuala Lumpur.
 He also competed with Cannock HC, St Albans HC, Old Loughtions HC and Peterborough HC throughout his stellar career collecting multiple Premier League and National Cup titles.

 Terrett is a graduate of the University of Wolverhampton, where he earned a degree in Sports Science and he attended Cambridge University, where he completed the graduate teaching program.